MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/analytics.md

 ---

-# Analytics
+# Analytics - Sample Swift App and Tutorials

-We've included code to track custom events in sample app.
-In this tutorial, you will learn to view those events and other user analytics in Mobile Center.
+In this tutorial, you will learn to view custom events and other user analytics in Mobile Center.
+Code to track these events is included in the sample Swift app.

-If you have not already, first follow the [getting started tutorial](getting-started.md) to set up the sample app.
+If you have not already, first follow the [getting started tutorial](getting-started.md) to set up the sample Swift app.

 ## Open the app and view user Analytics
 1. Run the app using .xcworkspace, or from your device.